 We are a blank check company incorporated as a Cayman Islands company on May 25, 2020.
 We were formed for the purpose entering into a merger, share exchange, asset acquisition, share purchase, recapitalization, reorganization or other similar business combination with one or more target businesses (the "Business Combination").
-Our efforts to identify a prospective target business will not be limited to any particular industry or geographic region, although we intend to focus our search on target businesses domiciled in North America or Europe that are developing assets in the biopharma and medical technology sectors.
+Our efforts to identify a prospective target business will not be limited to any particular industry or geographic region, although we intend to focus our search on healthcare innovation.
 We are an emerging growth company and, as such, we are subject to all of the risks associated with emerging growth companies.

 Our sponsor is HSAC 2 Holdings, LLC (the "Sponsor").
 The registration statement for the initial public offering (the "Initial Public Offering") was declared effective on August 3, 2020.
-On August 6, 2020, we consummated an Initial Public Offering of 16,000,000 ordinary shares (the "Public Shares"), including the 2,086,956 Public Shares as a result of the underwriters' full exercise of their over-allotment option, at an offering price of \$10.00 per Public Share, generating gross proceeds of approximately \$160.0 million, and incurring offering costs of approximately \$9.4 million, inclusive of approximately \$5.6 million in deferred underwriting commissions.
+On August 6, 2020, we consummated an Initial Public Offering of 16,000,000 ordinary shares (the "Public Shares"), including the 2,086,956 Public Shares as a result of the underwriters' full exercise of their over-allotment option, at an offering price of \$10.00 per Public Share, generating gross proceeds of \$160.0 million, and incurring offering costs of approximately \$9.4 million, inclusive of approximately \$5.6 million in deferred underwriting commissions.